Induction week checklist

 Our Top Ten Things to do during Induction week!

-2 Verify your identity with your College and collect your campus card and get online
+2 Verify your identity with your College, collect your campus card and get online

-If you haven't uploaded a photo successfully as part of the enrolment process and your college or department doesn’t have a campus card waiting for you, once your college or department has issued you with a stamped and signed verification slip, you can come to one of our Campus Card Road-shows where we’ll take your photograph and issue your card.
+If you successfully uploaded a photo and completed the enrolment process your college or department will have a campus card waiting for you.
+If you weren’t able to do so, your college or department will give you a stamped and signed verification slip and you’ll need to attend one of our Campus Card Road-shows where we’ll take your photograph and issue your card.

 3 Are you an International student?

 If you are an international student who holds a Tier 2, 4 or 5 visa, complete your passport and visa checking and collect your Bio-Metric Residence Card

 Attend the Induction sessions in your department to meet the staff and your fellow students.
 Use your Online Planner to find out about your departmental events and activities.

 5 Complete module registration for your programmeYou may need to consult your Department to make your module choices and have them registered by Tuesday 3 October.

 See the Module Registration webpage for further information.